We are currently CLOSED to pitches until 2019.

 1. You're welcome to pitch books on newer games, just nothing that came out in the last year.

-2. Because variety is the spice of life, we will not accept pitches on: Mother, Chrono Cross, Super ZZT, Super Mario Advance, Galaxian, Jagged Alliance, Baldur's Gate, King of Kings: The Early Years, MGS2: Sons of Liberty, Ico, Mega Man 2, Go to Hell, Beautiful Katamari, or Kingdom Hearts.
+2. Because variety is the spice of life, we will not accept pitches on: Mother, Super ZZT, Super Mario Advance, The Lost Levels, Galaxian, Jagged Alliance, Baldur's Gate, King of Kings: The Early Years, MGS2: Sons of Liberty, Ico, Go to Hell, Beautiful Katamari, Kingdom Hearts, NBA Jam: Tournament Edition, KotOR 2, or Postal 2.

 3. Nonfiction only.